Boyfriend loophole: Connection between domestic abuse, stalking, and shootings

 There are studies that show a connection between threats and stalking among partner abuse victims.
 The National Domestic violence hotline recorded data showing more than one in three callers report being threatened with a gun by their abuser, and more than three-quarters of domestic violence victims included in the study report being stalked by their ex-partner.

 Additionally, Everytown for Gun Safety conducted an analysis of mass shootings in the United States from 2009 to 2020.
 The data showed that in at least 53% of mass shootings, the perpetrator shot a current or former intimate partner or family member.
 In fact, Everytown for Gun Safety reported that domestic-violence related mass shootings account for nearly half of mass shooting deaths in the United States.

 Gender and the boyfriend loophole

 Despite its name, the loophole is not gender-specific.
 However, according to research conducted by advocacy group Everytown for Gun Safety, intimate partner violence disproportionately impacts women.
 Moreover, women of color are disproportionately affected by intimate partner violence perpetuated specifically by men.
+However, rates of female-perpetrated violence are in fact higher than male-perpetrated (28.3% vs. 21.6%).